ylhyra/ylhyra_content/not_data/content/explanations/-ó_endings/index.md

 '''Notes'''

-The word „bíó“ (cinema) is a [[loan word]] taken from the Danish "'''bio'''graf-teater" (biographical theater), meaning that it has not been constructed like the other shortened word shown here.
+The word „bíó“ (cinema) is a [[loan word]] taken from the Danish "'''bio'''graf-teater" (biographical theater), meaning that it has not been constructed like the other shortened words shown here.
 The same applies to sjampó and vídjó.
 </Footer>